terrymc95/BusinessAnalyticsDissertation/README.md

 The project write up can be found under Dissertation_Public.pdf

-Data for project can be found at: https://zenodo.org/record/3816667#.X76sHs37TIV  and selecting hs_AsianPrejudice_20kdataset_cleaned_anonymized.tsv
+Data for project is by Vidgen et al. and can be found at: https://zenodo.org/record/3816667#.X76sHs37TIV ; selecting hs_AsianPrejudice_20kdataset_cleaned_anonymized.tsv

 The code for the project was carried out in R.